Zhangxy6277/Epicker-Guide/Epicker-Guide.md

 #### System

-EPicker is able to run on following systems
+We have tested EPicker on following systems.

 - CentOS 7
 - Ubuntu 18.04